Living a Nomadic Lifestyle

 Date Posted

-173 Comments
+178 Comments

 Shared

-Here are some of the major characteristics of a nomadic lifestyle.
+Here are some of the major characteristics of a nomadic lifestyle:

-• A nomad constantly changes locations, switching from one place to another.
-Most nomads have some kind of place that they can call home, which is usually where their family or childhood friends are located, but they wouldn’t spend more than a few months a year there.
-Nor would they settle down in a new home.
-For nomads “Change is home”.
-Not many people can stick to this lifestyle on the long term, since most of us need a little stability and a private comfort zone.
-Nomads have no real home they can feel comfortable in, and spend most of their time in someone’s else accommodation (i.e. a hostel, short rental, a friend’s place, or couchsurfing).
+• Most nomads have some kind of place they can call home, usually where their family or childhood friends are located, but they would not spend more than a few months a year there.
+For nomads, “change is home.”
+Not many people can sustain this lifestyle long term, since most of us need stability and clarity in our lives.

-• Avoiding attachments- A nomad breaks away from her/his attachments before taking the nomadic path, and stays away from attachments while living as a nomad.
+• Avoiding attachments: A nomad breaks away from attachments before taking the nomadic path and continues to avoid them while living as a nomad.
 What is an attachment?
-Anything that keeps you away from realizing a nomadic life.
-It is anything you have (or actually, think that you have) and can’t give up on.
-The perfect job that is impossible to get once you quit it, the dog you love so much and can’t be left behind, the amazing girlfriend/boyfriend that will not agree to become a nomad.
-A quick interesting insight- if you have those, and feel happy, keep them.
-But if they are not perfect and don’t really make you happy, say goodbye to all your fake attachments and either find better ones, or choose the nomadic path instead.
+Anything that prevents you from living a nomadic life.
+It is anything you have—or think you have—that you cannot give up.
+This could be a perfect job that would be impossible to get back after quitting, a dog you love and cannot leave behind, or a partner who is unwilling to become a nomad.
+One important insight: if you have these things and they make you happy, keep them.
+But if they are not truly fulfilling, let go of false attachments and either find better ones or choose the nomadic path instead.

-• Nomads travel light and have a minimalist mindset.
-It means that they consume experiences instead of accumulating Stuff.
-Life is short, and the only thing we are guaranteed not to lose is great moments experienced.
-Those of us who keep on over consuming and increasing their possessions will find it very frustrating to carry on their backs while constantly changing locations.
+• Nomads travel light and adopt a minimalist mindset.
+This means prioritizing experiences over possessions.
+Life is short, and the only things we are guaranteed not to lose are the meaningful moments we experience.
+Those who overconsume and accumulate possessions will eventually find it frustrating to carry everything while constantly moving.

-• Nomads are respectful, smiley and above all curious.
-If this is not the case, why would you choose a path of a constant change?
-Being positive also helps to mitigate one of the greatest disadvantages of the nomadic life, which is loneliness.
-We are all social animals, which means that without company, we wither and disconnect from ourselves.
-Since nomads have to keep on rebuilding their social circle wherever they go, being happy and positive is crucial.
-Regardless, one of my favorite nomadic quotes is “If you are lonely when you are alone, you are in bad company”.
-Nomads spend a lot of their time alone, and should enjoy it as well.
+• Nomads are generally respectful, smiley, and above all, curious.
+If this were not the case, why choose a life of constant change?
+Positivity also helps mitigate one of the greatest disadvantages of nomadic life: loneliness.
+We are social animals, which means that without connection, we wither and disconnect from ourselves.
+Since nomads must constantly rebuild their social circles, being open and positive is essential.
+One of my favorite nomadic quotes is: “If you are lonely when you are alone, you are in bad company.”
+Nomads spend a lot of time alone and should learn to enjoy it.

-• Digital Nomads are trying to deal with the issue of lack of social life by choosing global locations that are Digital nomad hubs.
-This greatly increase the chance of meeting like-minded people.
+• Digital nomads often deal with the lack of social life by choosing digital nomad hubs.
+This significantly increases the chances of meeting like-minded people.

-• Nomad think and adjust fast.
-As a nomad constantly changing locations, everything is always new.
-You have to put effort in finding what you need, and probably can’t speak the native language.
-It means that you must learn to trust your intuition and make quick decisions.
+• Nomads think and adapt quickly.
+When constantly changing locations, everything is new.
+You must actively figure out what you need, and you often cannot speak the local language.
+This forces you to trust your intuition and make fast decisions.

 Categories